Level of Study

 Forms of Assessment

-Supervised term paper in the form of a report on the experiment, with a length of about 4000 words (not counting references, appendices etc).
-The report should be written in APA format or another internationally accepted format for experimental reports.
+Supervised term paper with a length of about 4000 words (not counting references, appendices etc).
+The report should be written in APA format or another internationally accepted format for reports.

 Introductory texts and scientific articles related to experimental psycholinguistics, about 400 pages.